Autonomous search of real-life environments combining dynamical system-based path planning and unsupervised learning: Path planning strategy and chaos control technique

-\subsubsection{Custom cost functions}
+\subsubsection{Custom Cost Functions}

-Algorithms 2 and 3 use a cost function (Eq. (\ref{eqn:7})) to help Algorithm 1 generate trajectory points away from obstacles.
+Algorithms 2 and 3 use a cost function, shown by Eq. (\ref{eqn:7}), to help Algorithm 1 generate trajectory points away from obstacles.
+In what follows, cells representing free space, obstacle space, and unknown space are designated as $Cell_F$, $Cell_O$, and $Cell_U$, respectively.
 Algorithms 2 and 3 calculate cost function parameters $f$ and $g$, respectively.
 In Eq. (\ref{eqn:7}), the parameter $f$ is the distance between the generated $tp$ in the last iteration ($tp_{n-1}$) and the point coordinate ($(X,Y)_{M}$) of the $Cell_F$ being evaluated.
+Parameter $f$ indicates how best a point coordinate maintains the adherence to the chaotic path.
 The $Shift$ function (Algorithm 2) calculates $f$.
-The variable $g$ expresses the closeness of a $Cell_F$ to obstacle and/or unknown space.
+Parameter $g$ expresses the closeness of a $Cell_F$ to obstacle and/or unknown space.
 The parameter $g$ is the average of assigned values of the coordinates within range $l$ (6 cell lengths) of the $Cell_{F}$ being evaluated.
-The assigned values are as follows: (1) Any coordinate position which matches a cell position is assigned the absolute value of the occupancy probability of that cell.
+The assigned values are as follows.
+(1) Any coordinate position which matches a cell position is assigned the absolute value of the occupancy probability of that cell.
 The probability values of $Cell_O$, $Cell_U$ and $Cell_F$ are 100, -1, and 0 respectively.
-(2) Any coordinate position which does not match a cell location, in other words, is not within the occupancy-grid boundaries is assigned a value of 500.
+(2) Any coordinate position that does not match a cell location, i.e., is not within the occupancy-grid boundaries, is assigned a value of 500.
 Such a position is assigned the highest cost so as to set trajectories away from the occupancy-grid map boundaries.
 Additionally, this will reduce the likelihood of generating trajectory points outside the boundaries.
+The parameter $\chi$ in Algorithm 3 is a characteristic function which evaluates to 1 if the $(X,Y)_{i}$ coordinate is within range $l$ of the position of the evaluated $Cell_F$.
 The $tp_{new}$ is derived from the cell associated with the lowest $Cost$.
-The $\lambda$ input is set to 0 when using $(X,Y)_{RM}$ as seed for query so as to set $f$ to 0.
-In Algorithm 3, $\chi$ is a characteristic function which evaluates to 1 if the $(X,Y)_{i}$ coordinate is within range $l$ of the position of the evaluated $Cell_F$.
+Parameter $f$ is omitted from the cost function (i.e., $\lambda=0$ in Algorithm 2) in cases where the choice of $tp_{new}$ does not cause appreciable deviation from the chaotic trajectory and the primary focus is to maintain a safe distance from obstacles.